Starting a business in New Jersey takes 7 steps:

 This can be done online or by mail, but we recommend forming your LLC online.
 The cost to form a New Jersey LLC is $125 (one-time fee).

-The form is called a Public Records Filing for New Business Entity.
+The form to start an LLC is called a Public Records Filing for New Business Entity.
 Once it’s approved, it’s then referred to as your Certificate of Formation.

 If you’re forming a New Jersey Corporation: